The Shipping Law Review: Japan

 Commercial overview of the shipping industry

-Japan is the world's second-largest shipowning country (it owns and controls more than 2,500 ocean-going vessels) and one of the top three shipbuilding countries in terms of tonnage.
+Japan is the world's second-largest shipowning country (it owns and controls more than 3,500 ocean-going vessels) and one of the top three shipbuilding countries in terms of tonnage.
 Japan has a unique maritime cluster that comprises three large shipping companies (NYK, MOL and Kline), several prominent and high-quality shipbuilding companies and individual shipowners, which are mainly located in Tokyo and Imabari, with the remainder in the Shikoku, Chugoku and Kyushu regions.
 The cluster is supported by banking, leasing corporations and trading houses, which are quite active in investing not only in domestic companies but also in overseas companies through schemes such as operating and finance leases.
-Of approximately 50,000 ocean-going commercial vessels in the world, roughly 2,500 vessels with more than 180 million deadweight tonnage are owned or operated by Japanese companies or special-purpose companies established in Japan or elsewhere, such as Panama, Liberia, Singapore or the Marshall Islands.2
+Of approximately 50,000 ocean-going commercial vessels in the world, roughly 3,500 vessels with more than 225 million deadweight tonnage are owned or operated by Japanese companies or special-purpose companies established in Japan or elsewhere, such as Panama, Liberia, Singapore and the Marshall Islands.2

 General overview of the legislative framework

-Japan has ratified most of the basic maritime conventions, such as:
+Japan has ratified most of the basic maritime conventions, including:

-- the International Convention for the Safety of Life at Sea 1974 (SOLAS); and
+- International Convention for the Safety of Life at Sea 1974 (SOLAS);

-- relevant rules and regulations that are incorporated or codified by local laws and regulations.
+- other relevant rules and regulations that are incorporated or codified by local laws and regulations.

 Forum and jurisdiction